 Update, 7/14/15: The vireo nest failed: frequent winds battered it until one side broke free causing the eggs to drop from the tree.
 The camera is no longer updating the image.

-Warbling vireos are common in Yellowstone, but they don't always build their nests outside an office window.
-This male recently completed his nest and found a mate: join us as we wait for their eggs to hatch and chicks to fledge!
+Warbling vireos are common in Yellowstone, but they don't always build nests outside an office window.
+Join us as we wait for this pair's eggs to hatch and chicks to fledge!
 The camera shoots through a window and screen, so picture quality may be affected by the angle of light.